OIDC Authentication Configuration¶

 -

-may be a string/number/boolean or an array of those.
+valuemay be a string/number/boolean or an array of those.
 Arrays are evaluated as: -

-: token value must equal none of the provided values-
+equals: token value must equal any of the provided values not_equals: token value must equal none of the provided values-

-: token value string must contain any of the provided values -
+contains: token value string must contain any of the provided values -

 Comparisons are ordinal (case-sensitive).
 Provide exact expected casing